tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * We can search projects by tags or keywords.

-* These projects can be useful for learning by example, a source of inspiration for your own projects, or just a useful repository of code to copy snippets from.
+* These projects can be useful for learning by example, a source of inspiration for your projects, or just a helpful repository of code to copy snippets from.

 Type `Classify movie reviews using tf.keras` in the Seedbank search box and press `ENTER` to look for this project.